 There was something about that kind of man that Jim despised.
 Political aspirations were one thing.
 Everyone had different political views and he knew that he couldn't change the entire world, man by man, no matter what the Secretary thought.
 It was the taking advantage of the weak and the needy that made him sick to his stomach.
 Taking women in desperate straits and trapping them into prostitution.
 Abducting women and forcing them to work in brothels in fear of their lives if they attempted escape.
 Pretending to be good and wholesome and perfect in public life when in fact you were low-level scum.
 Those were the things that made Jim angry.
 If he could take Bauer down, hundreds of women would be freed from his clutches and a misguided populace would be free of him too.

-Jim leant back in his chair and blew smoke out through his nostrils in two steady streams.
+Jim leant back in his chair and blew smoke out through his lips in a steady stream.
 He got to his feet and stalked over to the window, gazing out over the buildings around.
 There was more traffic moving down in the streets now, turning the light fall of snow into dark slush.
 There were people walking along the sidewalks, mostly clad in dark suits and hats, but occasionally there was a flash of the brightest pink or red or turquoise as some fashionable lady or misguided elderly woman walked amongst them.
 He took another mouthful of coffee, letting the sights of people and cars blur as he let a plan begin to form out of the tangle of facts in his brain.

 Bauer, the black bishop.
 Adolf Rubens, the president – the white king on his chess board, almost irrelevant for now in his plans.
 He would be irrelevant until Bauer attempted to take his place, and if Jim was successful he would never get that far in his political aspirations.
 Rubens had a definite leaning toward democracy.